 This condiment is great for lots of dishes.
 Traditionally, you dip bread in it, either just as it is or after dipping in oil first.
-You can also use it to top egg, avocado toast, a salad and more.
-It’s also something you can use to make a crust on meats instead of breadcrumbs, or tossed with vegetables such as dukkah roasted cauliflower.
+You can also use it to top an egg, avocado toast, a salad and more.
+It's also something you can use to make a crust on meats instead of breadcrumbs, or tossed with vegetables such as dukkah roasted cauliflower.

 If you store the mixture in an airtight jar, it will keep well for a good month, or really much longer.
 Just be aware that as with any spices, their flavor will fade over time so it's worth using this sooner rather than later.

 With such wonderful flavors, and being so versatile, though, you'll soon be adding dukkah to everything and anything.
 This nut-based condiment is easy and adds that special something, so whizz some up and enjoy.

 Try these other condiments to add flavor to your meal:

 - Chimichurri sauce (a South American sauce combining herbs, chili, vinegar and oil)

 - Chermoula sauce (a North African mix of herbs, cumin, garlic and oil)

 - Plus see more side dishes in the archives.

 - ½ teaspoon fennel seeds

 - 1 teaspoon coriander ideally seeds, if not ground